 The Norwegian Language Test

 The undergraduate studies offered at Barratt Due Insitute of music are taught in Norwegian, and applicants must therefore document proficiency in this language.
-This can be done in one of the following ways:

 This test is not required if you wish to apply for an exchange program.